 Food keeps fresher for longer when stored correctly in your fridge.
 Here’s a guide to what goes where in the fridge, and the results may surprise you.
 These fridge organising tips prove that if you’ve been storing the milk in the fridge door, you’ve been doing it all wrong.

 The first thing you might wish to ask yourself: Is it time to clean your fridge?
 Our fridge-cleaning tips make the process a breeze.
 Once you’re done, let’s get your food and condiments back in their proper place.

 Store foods that don’t need to be cooked or have a short shelf life on the top section of your fridge.
 This includes ready-to-eat foods such as deli meats, dips and leftovers.
 It makes them easy to remember and locate.

 Simplyss.com recommends keeping a clear box or container on the top shelf of your fridge labelled ‘Eat me first!’, making it easier to store and identify foods close to their use-by so there’s less risk of wastage.

 Contrary to popular belief, you shouldn’t keep your milk in the fridge door.
-Instead, dairy should be grouped together on the middle shelves.
+Dairy should be grouped together on the middle shelves.

-The door is the warmest part of the fridge, so foods that are prone to growing bacteria should never be stored there.
+The door is the warmest part of the fridge.
+Foods prone to growing bacteria should never be stored there.
 Instead, store foods that have a high sugar content or contain preservatives there.
 This included sauces, condiments, jam and juice.

 Use an egg carton to store condiments